cmuartfab/picam/picam.md

 **picam** is a Raspberry Pi stop motion camera used to create zoomable time-elapse video based on the ECam from CMU Create Lab.

 ## Bug Reports and Discussion
-Please use the [GitHub Issue Tracker](https://github.com/cmuartfab/ml-lib/issues)for all bug reports and feature requests.
+Please use the [GitHub Issue Tracker](https://github.com/cmuartfab/ml-lib/issues) for all bug reports and feature requests.

-Please use the [ArtFab Discussion form (under Software \> ml.lib)](http://discuss.artfab.art.cmu.edu/c/software/ml-lib)for all general conversations, questions, discussions and project sharing.
+Please use the [ArtFab Discussion form (under Software \> ml.lib)](http://discuss.artfab.art.cmu.edu/c/software/ml-lib) for all general conversations, questions, discussions and project sharing.

 ## Installation
 - Download the latest Raspbian from [Raspbian download page](https://www.raspberrypi.org/downloads/raspbian/)
-- Follow the [installation guide](raspberrypi.org/documentation/installation/installing-images/README.md)for your operation system.
+- Follow the [installation guide](raspberrypi.org/documentation/installation/installing-images/README.md) for your operation system.
 - Note: Follow the installation guide instead of using NOOBS for this software.

 ## Assembly